Swadeshabhimani Ramakrishna Pillai: Journalism

 In 1901, Kerala Darappanum and Vanjivibhujhika merged to form Keralapanjhika.
 Keralapanjhika was owned by Marthanada Thampi.
 Ramakrishna Pillai was editor of the newspaper from 1901 to 1903.
-During this time, he traveled around the state of Travancore to gather first hand account of the people of Travancore and their problems.
-In February 1903, he resigned from Keralapangika.
-He, however, continued to write articles in Nasranideepika and Malayali newspapers.
-In 1904 he moved to Kollam with his family to work as the editor of Malayali.
+During this time, he traveled around the state of Travancore to gather a first-hand account of the people of Travancore and their problems.
+In February 1903, he resigned from Keralapanjhika.
+However, he continued to write articles in Nasranideepika and Malayali newspapers.
+In 1904, he moved to Kollam with his family to work as the editor of Malayali.
 He wrote editorials on the rights and duties of the people of Travancore.
-He also spoke at conferences held in Cherthala and Paravur Taluks about the ills and malpractices rampant in the society.
+He also spoke at conferences held in Cherthala and Paravur Taluks about the ills and malpractices rampant in society.

 In 1904, his wife Nanikutti Amma died.
-During the period, literary discourses and letters brought Ramakrishna Pillai close to B. Kalyani Amma.
+During that period, literary discourses and letters brought Ramakrishna Pillai close to B. Kalyani Amma.
 Later they were married.

 Swadeshabhimani

 Abdul Khader Moulavi, popularly known as Vakkom Moulavi, was the owner of the journal called Swadeshabhimani and C P Govinda Pillai, the editor.
-RamaKrishna Pillai took over as the editor of the journal in January 1906.
+Ramakrishna Pillai took over as the editor of the journal in January 1906.
 Ramakrishna Pillai and his family thus shifted to Vakkom in Chirayinkil Taluk, where the office of the newspaper and the printing press were located.
 In July 1907, the office of Swadeshabhimani was moved to Thiruvananthapuram and the family moved to Thiruvananthapuram.
 Though Vakkom Moulavi continued to own the paper, he had given Ramakrishna Pillai total freedom to run the newspaper.
 They never had any legal or financial contracts between them.
 Yet, Moulavi provided all the financial aid to set up the press in Thiruvananthapuram.